Nebby1999/MonsterVariantsPlus/Thunderstore/README.md

 	Vampiric Templar (5% Chance):
 	- 125% Size
 	- 125% Attack Speed
+	- 150% Health
-	- 90% Damage
+	- 50% Damage
-	- Has 5 Tri-Tip Daggers
+	- Has 10 Lensmarker Glasses
-	- Has 10 Leeching Seeds
+	- Has 20 Harvester Scythes

 ## Configuring the Mod.
 This section is for explaining how the Item drop chance mechanic works, since it's not based off the normal % chance ROR2 has.